COVID-19 International Student FAQs

 Will I be able to return to the United States if I am continuing my studies outside of the country as a result of COVID-19?

+We anticipate that the rules in effect for fall 2020 will continue to be in effect in spring 2021.
 USCIS has indicated that students who continue to make normal progress in their course of study remain eligible for admission into the United States, even if you are absent from the U.S. for longer than five months.
 Since you will maintain F-1 status while abroad, the five-month temporary absence provision will not apply to you.
 You will be able to return to the U.S. to resume your studies once the university resumes in-person classes.

 However, because of the changing array of travel restrictions, nonimmigrant students should refer to their local embassy’s website through the U.S. Department of State for any updates about visa issuance.
 DHS and CDC websites also provide information about current travel restrictions to the United States.

 You must be physically in the U.S. at the time you submit your Optional Practical Training (OPT) application.
 ISSO will continue to process OPT applications and will communicate with you about how to receive your documents and mail your application to USCIS.
-If you have not applied for OPT yet, but plan to do so due to completing your studies in spring 2020, we strongly encourage you to submit your application as soon as possible.

 Yes, the Immigration & Nationality Act (INA § 265, 8 U.S.C.
 1305) requires all nonimmigrants and permanent residents, including international students, scholars, and their families, to report any change of residential address in the U.S. to the federal government, within 10 days.
 Please report address changes in your Galaxy account.